Insight • Search & content

 Volume without value

 AI writing tools can produce a 2000-word blog post in seconds.
-The result is usually competent: grammatically correct, well-structured, covering the expected points.
-But it is also predictable, generic, and interchangeable with the millions of other AI-generated posts on the same topic.
+Usually, the result is competent: grammatically correct, neatly structured, and covering the expected points.
+It is also predictable, generic, and hard to tell apart from the millions of other AI-generated posts on the same topic.

-The problem is not quality.
+The issue is not quality.
 AI-generated content is often good enough.
-The problem is that "good enough" multiplied by millions equals noise.
-When every competitor publishes similar AI-generated content on the same topics, none of it creates differentiation.
+The issue is that "good enough" multiplied by millions becomes noise.
+When every competitor publishes similar AI content on the same subjects, none of it creates any real difference.

-Search engines are adapting to the AI content flood.
-Google's helpful content systems increasingly evaluate whether content demonstrates first-hand experience and genuine expertise.
-Content that reads like a summary of other content (which is essentially what AI produces) is valued less than content that contributes original insight.
+Search engines are adjusting to the flood of AI content.
+Google's helpful content systems increasingly assess whether content shows first-hand experience and genuine expertise.
+A page that reads like a summary of other pages - which is basically what AI produces - is worth less than one that adds original insight.

 Lived experience